 If the first identity router does not update successfully, the cluster update is aborted, and all other identity routers continue to perform authentication using the outdated software version.
 If the first identity router update succeeds, but a subsequent identity router update is unsuccessful, the cluster update proceeds until all remaining identity routers have either updated, failed, or timed out.
 If a subsequent identity router takes more than 40 minutes to update, the status of that identity router displays OUT-OF-DATE and the cluster update proceeds to the next identity router.

-Make sure you have a recent backup of user keychain data from the cluster you want to update.
+Back up the user keychain data from the cluster you want to update.

 Check the RSA SecurID Access status page for announcements regarding maintenance downtime for the Cloud Authentication Service.
 Do not schedule updates during these periods.
-See your Release Notes for the update rollout schedule.

 Verify that all settings in the Cloud Administration Console are configured properly, and that all pending configuration changes are published.